tristanmsct/dotfiles/README.md

 - [ ] Create ansible playbook for the installation.
 - [ ] Brave : meets screen share looks weirds (probably wayland issue).

-- [ ] Figlet art for eww menus
-- [ ] For steam, set its pki dir as a symlink to .local/share/pki
 - [ ] Give chromium a fake home